-There has long been awareness that large beech trees have experienced high mortality rates in the New Forest in recent decades, although the precise causes remain uncertain (Newton, 2010; Tubbs, 2001).
-Manners and Edwards (1986) noted the large numbers of dead beech occurring throughout the area, including within Denny Wood, in association with the widespread occurrence of the pathogenic fungi Armillaria mellea (agg.) and Ganoderma spp.
-However, the principal cause of mortality was attributed by these authors to the effects of the 1976 drought, which it was suggested had increased the vulnerability of trees to pathogen attack.
-In a previous analysis of the Denny Wood enclosed transect surveyed here, Mountford et al. (1999) highlighted the acceleration of mortality of larger beech in the period 1984-1988, which was again provisionally attributed to delayed mortality from the 1976 drought, although the potential impact of subsequent lesser droughts was also noted.
-Additional mortality was attributed to significant storms in 1987 and 1990, and in the case of smaller diameter trees, to herbivory by deer, ponies and grey squirrels (Mountford et al., 1999).
-Similarly, the major beech mortality that occurred on the unenclosed transect was also primarily attributed to the effects of the 1976 drought, although debarking by grey squirrels was again noted (Mountford and Peterken, 2003).
-One of the striking features of the current results is that mortality of beech is continuing; for example, between 1996/9 and 2014, 13 subplots declined in BA with an overall mean decline of 32%.
-Rather than the legacy of the 1976 drought, this may be attributable to the ongoing effects of climate change in the UK.
-Since the 1980s, 10 of the 12 warmest years in the last 350 have been recorded, with winters becoming wetter and summers slightly drier (Jenkins et al., 2009).
-Mortality of beech has been observed throughout southern England (Power et al., 1995), which may be attributed to the combined effects of increased summer drought and increased winter waterlogging on poorly drained soils, which impedes root growth and thereby increases vulnerability to drought (Newton, 2011).

 Beech dieback in southern England could be considered as part of a Europe-wide phenomenon.
 Particularly after the extreme drought of 2003 and the preceding wet autumn of 2002, widespread mortality of beech was observed in Central Europe, associated with Phytophthora diseases (Jung, 2009).
 Similar observations have been made elsewhere in Europe, including Sweden and Italy, as well as in the USA (Jung et al., 2006).
 While the presence of Phytophthora spp. in the New Forest has not been confirmed, it is possible that the observed colonisation of fungi such as Armillaria and Ganoderma is a secondary process following drought-induced Phytophthora attack, as suggested by Jung et al. (2006).
-The fact that soils in the site examined here are prone to waterlogging could also have been conducive to Phytophthora colonisation (Jung et al., 2006).
-However, it is recognised that the processes leading to drought-induced mortality of trees are poorly understood (Choat et al., 2012; McDowell et al., 2011; Sala et al., 2010) and as noted above, drought may be just one of several interacting factors responsible for the dieback observed here.
+The fact that soils in the site examined in this study are prone to waterlogging could also have been conducive to Phytophthora colonisation (Jung et al., 2006).
+However, the processes leading to drought-induced mortality of trees are poorly understood (Choat et al., 2012; McDowell et al., 2011; Sala et al., 2010) and as noted above, drought may be just one of several interacting factors responsible for the dieback observed here.

+Threshold responses and resilience